MatthewAndreTaylor/Generative-SVG/docs/PROBLEMREPORT.md

 - **Location:** [https://drive.google.com/file/d/1Qr8HhjRuGqgDONHigGszyHG_awCstivo/view](https://drive.google.com/file/d/1Qr8HhjRuGqgDONHigGszyHG_awCstivo/view)
 - **License:** The MIT License (MIT) Copyright (c) 2016 janesjanes

+We are primarily using a stratified version of the Quick, Draw!
+Dataset.

 ## Accuracy Measurement

 We are looking at a variety of different methods of determining the accuracy of our system including: